-Hooray for Holidays! includes a textbook and a CD.
+Hooray for Holidays!
+Neu includes a textbook, an MP3 download of all recordings of the textbook and an app to listen to them with your mobile or tablet.
 The textbook comprises:

-- ⇒ an introduction: - ⇒ a summary of the objectives for each lesson and the cultural themes to be explored; - ⇒ twelve units, each of which is divided into two parts, devoted to a theme and presents a particular communicative situation.
-Each unit includes dialogues, exercises, grammar explanations and phonetics, vocabulary, and two pages of English-speaking culture; - ⇒ two language tests, located after the sixth and the twelfth unit respectively; - ⇒ a compendium of grammar; - ⇒ solutions to the exercises; - ⇒ an English-German glossary.
+- → an introduction; - → a page of useful expressions for the classroom ("Kurssprache Englisch"); - → a summary of the objectives for each lesson and the cultural themes to be explored; - → twelve units, each of which is devoted to a theme and is divided into two parts each presenting a particular communicative situation.
+Each unit includes dialogues, exercises, grammar explanations and phonetics, vocabulary, and two pages on cultures of Englishspeaking countries; - → two language tests, located after the sixth and the twelfth unit respectively;

+- → a compendium of grammar; - → German translations of the cultural texts on English-speaking countries; - → solutions to the exercises as well as transcripts and translations of the dialogues and listening exercises; - → an English-German glossary.